greglobinski/gatsby-starter-kit-docs/src/content/docs/6.2___website-themes/index.md

 } from '@react-website-themes/default';
 ```

 But do not do that in production code.
-This way you import the whole **default** theme, not only the listed ones.
+This way you import all components of **default** theme, not only the listed ones.

 ## Styles